Rescue plan for Eurozone banks

 German Finance Minister Wolfgang Schaeuble said that European ministers agreed that the responsibility of bailing out collapsing banks should be taken by investors and creditors rather than being left to taxpayers.

-Within the plan will be an EU Single Resolution Mechanism (SRM) which would have a joint rescue fund of approximately €55bn and be established over a ten year period.
+Within the plan will be an EU Single Resolution Mechanism (SRM) which would have a joint rescue fund of approximately €55bn and be established over ten years.
 It would begin with each country having their own national banking resolution fund and then gradually amalgamating the funds into a central reserve.

 Before this, a Single Supervisory Mechanism (SSM) will be implemented next year, giving the European Central Bank the authority of acquiring power over major Eurozone banks.
 There will also be a joint guarantee scheme for bank depositors, rather than each country having its own and working with an agreed EU-wide ceiling.